 - My filing status will be single

-- I'll take the standard deduction and one personal exemption
+- I'll take the standard deduction

 The first step for the retirement calculations is to monitor the value of my 401(k).
 For this illustration, I'll take 4% withdrawals during the early days of retirement and then RMDs as specified by the IRS during the second phase of retirement.
 These withdrawals will happen at the end of the year, giving my account balances time to grow throughout the year.
 The second tab in the spreadsheet (401(k)s | Retirement) indicates how the account value changes over time.